orochi-network/orochi-network.github.io/src/ecvrf/ecvrf_summary/vrf_history.md

 In 2019, Nir Bitansky {{#cite Bit19}} showed that VRF can be constructed from non-interactive witness-indistinguishable proof (NIWI).

 In 2020, Esgin et al {{#cite EKSSZSC20}} was the first to construct a VRF based on lattice based cryptography, which is resistant to attack from quantum computers.
+Thus, VRF remains as a good candidate for generating randomness in the future.